mattjgalloway/pilapse/README.md

 ## Features

  - Use sunrise/sunset times for your location to decide when to record
- - Automatically generate a video from the images
- - Backup images/videos to Dropbox
+ - Backup images to Dropbox
- - Automatically tweet the video once generated

 > This is based on an idea by [Alex Ellis](http://blog.alexellis.io/raspberry-pi-timelapse)
 >